Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aPWXjH-Xf1o.md

 ### Transcript

-> hmm what's the max amount of body slots, i don't know that check the wiki, i remember the days when people would ask me questions about the game and i would just be like looking it up on the wiki and just copy page oh those are the best it's simple if barry's true then b it's a little bit more complicated than that but i appreciate the the the code my work here is done what is this no new line get out of here
+> hmm what's the max amount of body slots, I don't know that check the wiki, I remember the days when people would ask me questions about the game and I would just be like looking it up on the wiki and just copy page oh those are the best it's simple if barry's true then b it's a little bit more complicated than that but I appreciate the the the code my work here is done what is this no new line get out of here